project-forth-works/project-forth-works/Algorithms/String handling/README.md

 ## Implementations

 Have a look at the sub directories for implementations for different systems.

+- String word sets
+  - [Primitive string word set](Primitive-string-word-set.f) \(Simple string word set e.g. for file and OS interfacing)
+  - Etc.